 Looking to purchase individual or package illustrations?
-Want me to give a guest lecture?
+Interested in a lecture or workshop?
 Contact me!

 Despite the two “standard” versions of a penis and vulva/vagina prevalent in textbooks, genitals come in all shapes, sizes, and colors; they also change over time!
 These limited and oft repeated reinforce the gender/sex binary, images erase the existence of trans and intersex people, and fail to represent the vast majority of genitals.
 Limited representation has real consequences in healthcare so it’s especially dangerous that medical illustrations have historically promoted beauty as equivalent to health, and vice versa.